EM3M: An Electron Micrograph Dataset for Microstructural Segmentation and Generation: Experiment

 \subsection{Synthesized Data}

 This section presents qualitative and quantitative analysis of the generative model (finetuned SDXL), focusing on aspects such as fidelity and distribution consistency.

-\textbf{Quantitative analysis.}\quad Tab.\ref{tab:gen} presents the evaluation of consistency between ground truth and synthesized samples, where Real Data represents the processed real data without any text regions, and SDXL(base) represents the synthesized dataset generated by SDXL without fine-tuning.
-First, we employed FID (Fréchet Inception Distance)~\cite{fid} to measure the overall distributional consistency against the generative training dataset.
-Real Data achieved the best FID score (28.06).
-While our FID score of 34.03 is slightly worse, this remains reasonably acceptable given the variations between synthesized samples and training images.
-Subsequently, we evaluated the model based on style similarity. specifically, we extracted the CLS tokens of generated and real images via a pre-trained DINO-ViT~\cite{dino} and measured their style consistency via cosine similarity.
-The Style metrics demonstrate that our synthesized dataset is much more consistent with the distribution of the target dataset.
-This, combined with the analysis from segmentation experiments, further validates the effectiveness of the synthesized data and its generalization capability to downstream tasks.
+\textbf{Quantitative analysis.}\quad We quantitatively assess our generative model in Tab.~\ref{tab:gen}, where \textit{Real Data} denotes the processed real micrographs without text regions, and \textit{SDXL (base)} refers to the synthetic dataset produced by the vanilla SDXL model without fine-tuning.
+To measure distributional consistency, we adopt the Fréchet Inception Distance (FID)~\cite{fid}.
+Since the standard FID relies on an ImageNet-trained feature extractor that is suboptimal for EMs, we first establish a domain-specific reference by computing the FID between real images and their spatially augmented counterparts (rotation, scaling, and flipping).
+This reference value of 28.06 reflects the inherent sensitivity of FID within our domain and serves as a baseline for meaningful comparison.
+Our fine-tuned model achieves an FID of 34.03, substantially improving over the SDXL baseline (213.16) and approaching the domain reference, indicating strong generative fidelity.
+We further evaluate style similarity by extracting the [CLS] tokens of both real and generated images using a pre-trained DINO-ViT~\cite{dino} and computing their cosine similarity.
+As shown in Tab.~\ref{tab:gen}, the high Style score (0.958) confirms that our synthesized images closely align with the stylistic distribution of real micrographs.
+This, combined with the analysis from segmentation experiments, further validates the effectiveness of the synthesized data and its generalization capability for downstream tasks.

-\textbf{Qualitative analysis.}\quad Fig.\ref{fig:tsne} illustrates the t-SNE visualization results comparing synthesized and real datasets, where the highly overlapping distribution regions confirm the distributional consistency between synthesized and real samples.
-Furthermore, some visual samples in Fig.\ref{fig:gen}.a demonstrate that our model can produce high-quality, realistic EM data.
+\textbf{Qualitative analysis.}\quad Fig.~\ref{fig:tsne} illustrates the t-SNE visualization results comparing the synthesized and real datasets, where the highly overlapping distributions confirm their consistency.
+Furthermore, visual samples in Fig.~\ref{fig:gen}(a) demonstrate that our model can produce high-quality, realistic EM data.
 Notably, generative EM samples from different categories show obvious distinctions and exhibit visual attributes highly similar to real samples.
-Meanwhile, Fig.\ref{fig:gen}.b shows the capability of generative model to generate novel, out-of-distribution images via attribute recombination.
-This further demonstrates the ability of the generative model to learn representations across various categories and attributes.
-Overall, both qualitative and quantitative analyses confirm the application potential of our synthetic dataset in replacing and augmenting real datasets.
+Meanwhile, Fig.~\ref{fig:gen}(b) shows the capability of generative model to generate novel, out-of-distribution images via attribute recombination.
+This further demonstrates the model's ability to learn representations across various categories and attributes.
+Overall, both qualitative and quantitative analyses confirm the potential of our synthetic dataset to replace and augment real datasets.